 Whig Street

-The Cape is best when it’s simple—beach days, fried food and oysters, too much ice cream, and as much fresh air as you can get.
-It’s not about chasing a scene; most places have been here forever (and we love them for it).
+The Cape is best kept simple—beach days, fried food and oysters, too much ice cream, and as much fresh air as you can stand.
+It’s more about the simple pleasures than chasing a scene.
+And while most places have been around forever (and we love them for it), there are some fresh faces bringing a new but fitting energy to the mix.

-This guide rounds up our go-to spots—the ones we return to year after year—plus a few newer gems worth shaking up the routine for.
+This guide rounds up our go-to favorites—the ones we return to every summer—plus a few newer gems worth mixing in.
 Nothing fancy, just the good stuff.

 The Basics + Things We Never Skip